Images of Fineshade Wood

 This is always the month when, arguably, Fineshade is at its most photogenic.
 But each October is different and some are definitely more colourful than others.

-Some people said this was the most colourful autumn that they could remember.
+Some people said 2015 was the most colourful autumn that they could remember.
 This set of images were all taken around Fineshade Wood during that month.

 Click on any image to enlarge it and read details.